Online Dominating Set: The Cost of Being Online

-\begin{proposition} For \ds and \cds on always-connected bipartite graphs, $\croff(\aparent)\leq n/2$. \end{proposition} \begin{proof} If $\gamma_C(G) \ge 2$, then there is nothing to prove.
+\item For \tds, $\croff(\aparent)\leq n/2$. \end{enumerate} \end{proposition} \begin{proof} For item~(\ref{off-acbip-dscds}), if $\gamma(G) \ge 2$, there is nothing to prove.
 Therefore, we assume that there is a single vertex~$v$ adjacent to every other vertex.
 Since $G$ is bipartite, there is no edge between any of the vertices adjacent to~$v$, so $G$ is a star.
 Since $G_i$ is connected for each $i$, the vertex $v$ arrives either as the first or the second vertex.
 Furthermore, if another vertex arrives after $v$, then $v$ is selected by \aparent.
-Once $v$ is selected, all future vertices are already dominated by $v$, so no more vertices are selected, implying that $\aparent(G)\le 2$, which concludes the proof. \end{proof}
+Once $v$ is selected, all future vertices are already dominated by $v$, so no more vertices are selected, implying that $\aparent(G)\le 2$, which concludes the proof.